TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 ---
 id: 124
-title: "How to Delegate Monorepo Split to Multiple Repositories to Github and Travis in Secure Way"
+title: "How to Delegate Monorepo Split to Multiple Git Repositories to Github and Travis"
 perex: |
     Do you use a [monorepo](https://gomonorepo.org/)?
 Then you know [How to maintain multiple Git repositories with ease](https://blog.shopsys.com/how-to-maintain-multiple-git-repositories-with-ease-61a5e17152e0).
 If you're not there yet, you may wonder [How to Merge 15 Repositories to 1 Monorepo and Keep their Git History](https://blog.shopsys.com/how-to-merge-15-repositories-to-1-monorepo-keep-their-git-history-and-add-project-base-as-well-6e124f3a0ab3).
     <br><br>
     Are you and your monorepo ready?
 Today we'll focus on **fast, secured and outsourced monorepo auto split** - all that under 10 minutes.
-tweet: "..."
+tweet: "New Post on My Blog: How to Delegate #Monorepo Split to Multiple #Git Repositories to #Github and #Travis #security"
+tweet_image: "/assets/images/posts/2018/monorepo-split/found-keys.jpg"
 related_items: [82, 25]
 ---